How the $35 Billion Capital One/Discover Acquisition Could Affect Retailers

 For the deal to be approved, it would need to go through federal bank regulators, while the Justice Department’s Antitrust Division would also have the ability to file a lawsuit against the deal.

-A hot topic of conversation regarding the deal is competition between large credit card companies, which was addressed last year and introduced to the Senate through the Credit Card Competition Act.
+Kantor believes that at some point, the system is going to have to change, and the government will need to intervene.

+“It could be legislation, it could be work from the enforcement bodies like the Department of Justice or the Federal Trade Commission, but yes, we need policy change here somewhere,” he said.

-Kramer, however, is not too concerned, noting that there will still be enough options to keep the market competitive.
+Kramer, on the other hand, is not too concerned, noting that he believes there will still be enough variety to keep the market competitive.

-The other concern on retailers’ minds is the issue of swipe fees, or interchange fees, which are the small percentage of money per transaction that is taken out of each purchase by credit card companies.

-Kramer believes that retailers should not be too concerned about swipe fees for Discover cardholders, noting that it will likely only affect those that “don’t want to play nice with Capital One.”

 How Retailers Should Plan

-Kramer noted that there are many different strategies that retailers can take to make the most of the deal, but for the most part, it is just preparing for the possibility of the deal — which could take some time.
+Kramer said there are many different strategies that retailers can take to make the most of the deal, but for the most part, it is just preparing for the possibility of the deal — which could take some time.

-For some retailers, especially smaller retailers, the option to launch a co-branded or private label card may be out of the question.
-Therefore, they “really need to work with their processors today, understand the impact and see if they can take advantage of any kind of future rewards programs or anything else that Discover/Capital One can offer.”

-Kramer’s advice for small retailers right now is just to do their homework.
-Poke around and see where this deal could benefit you, but most of all, just wait and see how it unfolds.
+Kantor, however, mentioned that the best thing retailers could do right now is to advocate for passage of the CCCA.

+Operationally, there is little that can be done to offset swipe fees in the meantime, he said.
+Merchants can work with their processors and look closely at chargebacks or fraud costs that are pushed onto them.
+But Kantor said all of those moves are only “on the margins” because the swipe fees set by Visa and Mastercard make up 90% of the cost of processing credit cards.